MichaelCurrin/docsify-js-tutorial/docs/README.md

 ## _Docsify_ basics

+An intro to _Docsify_.

-A _Docsify_ doc site works works _without_ the need to edit your existing docs and _without_ building any HTML pages.
+A _Docsify_ site works works _without_ the need to edit your existing docs and _without_ building any HTML pages.
 The rendering is done on the client-side in a single page application, running on _index.html_.

 ### Structure